What Is Oxycodone?

 In the 1990s, pharmaceutical companies strongly recommended medication with oxycodone as a form of pain relief.
 One of these medications, OxyContin, was made to have extended-release properties.
 Healthcare professionals began prescribing OxyContin often, thinking that the extended-release format would make this drug hard to abuse.

-Unfortunately, drug users began crushing OxyContin (colloquially known as “oxy”) and snorting it to experience a high.
+Unfortunately, drug users began crushing OxyContin (colloquially known as “oxy”) and snorting it to experience an intense high.
 Abusing OxyContin in this manner can also result in developing a substance use disorder or experiencing an opioid overdose.

 The Substance Abuse and Mental Health Services Administration (SAMHSA) reports that OxyContin presents a higher risk to illicit drug users than other prescription drugs that contain oxycodone due to its potency.